What is Cerazette?

-Before starting any contraceptive method it is important you visit a doctor to have gynecological exams and check-ups made to evaluate which best suits you.
+Before starting any contraceptive method it is important that you visit a doctor to have gynecological exams and check-ups made to evaluate which best suits you.
 That way you can decide which method best suits you.

 What should you do if you become pregnant?

 If you are pregnant while taking this medication, be sure to stop taking it and consult immediately your doctor for evaluation.
-It is not recommended to to use this medication while breastfeeding.
+It is not recommended to use this medication while breastfeeding.

 What should you do if you start Cerazette and were taking other contraceptive pills before?

 If you are certain you are not pregnant and have been taken the previous contraceptive pills correctly, you can start Cerazette immediately without any worry of an unwanted pregnancy or the need to use other contraceptive precautions.
-If you have stopped taking it and have had a break free period, it is recommended you use an additional barrier method of contraception for at least one week of starting Cerazette.
+If you have stopped taking it and have had a break free period, it is recommended that you use an additional barrier method of contraception for at least one week of starting Cerazette.

-If you suffer from vomiting within two hours after taking Cerazette, it is recommended you take another pill immediately, since it may have not been absorbed correctly in your bloodstream.
+If you suffer from vomiting within two hours after taking Cerazette, it is recommended that you take another pill immediately, since it may have not been absorbed correctly in your bloodstream.
 Take the pill the next day as usual.
 If you continue to feel sick and continue vomiting it is recommended to use another type of contraceptive for at least 7 days.
 If you’ve had over six watery stools in more than 24 hours, it is recommended to use other contraceptive options while suffering from diarrhea and two days after you’ve fully recovered to prevent an unwanted pregnancy.

 When should you start the treatment?